goderich/dissertation/dissertation.md

 When \*ə in the initial syllable of the root was followed by \*ɹ, its reflex in Matu'uwal is ∅ due to the regular deletion of \*ɹ: Proto-Atayal \*həɹiʔan 'to pour (LV)' > Matu'uwal *hiʔan*, cf. Plngawan *haɹeʔan*.
 Likewise, \*ə followed by \*q did not surface in suffixed forms in Plngawan: Proto-Atayal \*ləqiŋun 'to hide s.t.
 (PV)' > Plngawan *liŋun*, cf. Matu'uwal *laqiŋun*.

-The verbs 'to accompany' and 'to reap' appear to be exceptions here, in that Plngawan reflects /i/ instead of the regular /a/ in suffixed forms.
+The verbs 'to accompany' and 'to reap' appear to be exceptions here in that Plngawan reflects /i/ instead of the regular /a/ in suffixed forms.
 This is most likely environmentally conditioned, although with only two items, it is difficult to properly generalize the environment.

 There are also instances of two dialects agreeing with each other, but disagreeing with the third, for example when Matu'uwal and Matu'aw have the same third-to-last vowel, but Plngawan has a different one.
 When comparing such evidence, it should be noted that Matu'uwal and Matu'aw are spoken in close geographical proximity, and there is interaction and intermarriage between the two communities.
 Therefore, a simple majority rule cannot be used here (its use is best eschewed in general), and additional evidence is required.